iswunistuttgart/latex-boilerplate/README.md

 ### listings

-Some documents may also include code listings.
+Some documents may also include source code listings.
 These floating environments should be treated much like any other floating environment: separate markup from content.
 Your markup of a listing goes into the corresponding `tex`-file inside the `content/` directory while the actual content/data goes into the corresponding `tex`-file inside the `listings/` directory.

 ### tables